valentindush/intents-chat-bot/README.md

 ### HOW TO RUN

 #### PIP PACKAGES
-Run ``pip install requirements.txt`` to install all the required packages
+Run ``pip install -r requirements.txt`` to install all the required packages

 #### Training Data
 For the BOT to work well you need to add more training data in `intents.json` based on the field you want the bot to focus on.